Ukrainian fighters: Russian forces storming Mariupol plant

 "Recovery from this will be exacerbated by sanctions,” the ministry said.
 “Failures both in strategic planning and operational execution have left it unable to translate numerical strength into decisive advantage.”

-“The so-called irresistible force of Putin’s war machine has broken on the immoveable object of Ukrainian patriotism and love of country,” he said.
-“This is Ukraine’s finest hour.”

-Pope Francis was quoted Tuesday in an Italian newspaper as saying that he offered to travel to Moscow to meet President Vladimir Putin about three weeks into the invasion.
-The pontiff told Corriere della Sera that he has not received a response.
+“Your children and grandchildren will say that Ukrainians taught the world that the brute force of an aggressor counts for nothing against the moral force of a people determined to be free,” he said.

-Highlighting the toll of the war, Ukrainian President Volodymyr Zelenskyy said Monday that at least 220 Ukrainian children have been killed by the Russian army since the war began, and 1,570 educational institutions have been destroyed or damaged.
-He also noted that some people trying to escape the fighting are afraid they'll be taken to Russia or Russian-controlled areas.
+Ukrainian President Volodymyr Zelenskyy said at least 220 Ukrainian children have been killed by Russian forces since the war began.

-More than 1 million people, including nearly 200,000 children, have been taken from Ukraine to Russia, Russia’s Defense Ministry said Monday, according to state-owned news agency TASS.
-Defense Ministry official Mikhail Mizintsev said that number included 11,550 people in the previous 24 hours, “without the participation of the Ukrainian authorities.”

-Zelenskyy said that the U.N. assured him people fleeing Mariupol would be allowed to go to areas his government controls.

 Associated Press journalists Inna Varenytsia and David Keyton in Kyiv, Jon Gambrell and Yuras Karmanau in Lviv, Mstyslav Chernov in Kharkiv, and AP staff around the world contributed to this report.